leeoniya/uPlot/test/README.md

 ### Follow-up: test harness overhead

 NYC's spawn hook added its preload to child processes even when lifecycle fixtures cleared `NODE_OPTIONS`.
 Both runtimes now use the instrumentation preload to write per-process coverage.
-NYC runs only after the tests, to generate the report.
+The harness uses Istanbul libraries directly to generate the report after the tests.
 The worker regression verifies that a fixture can disable the preload.
 It also verifies the worker's coverage file under both runtimes.
 All lifecycle cases and deadlines remain unchanged.